ihaveamac/custom-install/README.md

 ## Summary
 1. Dump boot9.bin and movable.sed from a 3DS system.
-2. Install pycryptodomex:
+2. Install the packages:
-  * Windows: `py -3 -m pip install --user --upgrade pycryptodomex`
+  * Windows: `py -3 -m pip install --user -r requirements.txt`
-  * macOS/Linux: `python3 -m pip install --user --upgrade pycryptodomex`
+  * macOS/Linux: `python3 -m pip install --user -r requirements.txt`
 3. Download the repo ([zip link](https://github.com/ihaveamac/custom-install/archive/master.zip) or `git clone`)
-4. Run `custom-install.py` with boot9.bin, movable.sed, path to the SD root, and CIA files to install (see Usage section).
+4. Run `custominstall.py` with boot9.bin, movable.sed, path to the SD root, and CIA files to install (see Usage section).
 5. Download and use [custom-install-finalize](https://github.com/ihaveamac/custom-install/releases) on the 3DS system to finish the install.

 ## Setup
 Linux users must build [wwylele/save3ds](https://github.com/wwylele/save3ds) and place `save3ds_fuse` in `bin/linux`.
+Just install [rust using rustup](https://www.rust-lang.org/tools/install), then compile with: `cargo build`.
+Your compiled binary is located in `target/debug/save3ds_fuse`, copy it to `bin/linux`.

 movable.sed is required and can be provided with `-m` or `--movable`.